ILXNAH/ILXNAH/README.md

 Welcome to my GitHub — I’m ILXNAH (she/her).

-I’m an aspiring DevOps engineer and occasional meme enthusiast (you guessed it).
+I’m an early-career DevOps engineer and occasional meme enthusiast (you guessed it).
 My passion lies in automation, infrastructure, and building better solutions.
 I navigate complex challenges with persistence and an open mind, consistently embracing a learner’s mindset.
 Here’s what’s keeping me curious these days 👇